-The total number of wireless subscribers in Korea was approximately 62.7 million as of December 31, 2017 with a wireless telecommunications service penetration rate of 121%.
-Despite the saturated wireless market in Korea, SK Telecom continued to add new subscribers throughout the year, and ended the year 2017 with approximately 30.2 million subscribers (including subscribers of MVNOs that lease SK Telecom's networks).
-SK Telecom's wireless market share based on the number of subscribers (including subscribers of MVNOs) decreased by 0.9%p to 48.2% as of December 31, 2017 from 49.1% as of December 31, 2016.
-The number of SK Telecom's LTE subscribers increased to 22.9 million as of December 31, 2017 from 21.1 million as of December 31, 2016.
+The total number of wireless subscribers in Korea was approximately 62.7 million as of December 31, 2017 with a wireless telecommunications () The ARPU is different from the figures in the previous annual report due to the change of ARPU calservice penetration rate of 121%.
+Despite the saturated wireless market culation standard in Korea, SK Telecom continued to add new subscribers throughout the year, and ended the year 2017 with approximately 30.2 million subscribers (including subscribers of MVNOs that lease SK Telecom's networks).
+SK Telecom's wireless market share based on the number Subsidiaries of subscribers (including subscribers of MVNOs) decreased by 0.9%p The consolidated revenue of SK Broadband, which is mostly generated to 48.2% as of December 31, 2017 from 49.1% as of December 31, 2016. from its fixed-line telecommunications services, increased by 3.6% to The number of SK Telecom's LTE subscribers increased to 22.9 million KRW 3.05 trillion in 2017 from KRW 2.94 trillion in 2016, primarily as as of December 31, 2017 from 21.1 million as of December 31, 2016.